[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 Allow to send email

-To install postfix on Raspberry Pi and start a mail server, type sudo apt-get install postfix.
+To install postfix on your Raspberry Pi and start up the mail server, type sudo apt-get install postfix.

-I think it's a valuable experience that will come in handy later on, but it does take some time to set up.
+I think that's a meaningful experience that will be useful in the future, but it takes time to set up anyway.

 I want to be able to send emails in just a few minutes!

-In such a case, it is quick and easy to use a simple MTA called ssmtp to turn gmail etc. into a mail server.
+In such cases, the quickest way is to use a simple MTA called ssmtp to turn Gmail or other email servers.

-The configuration file is in plain text, so if you log in to the console, you can see your email address and password, so it's a mediocre feature, but I think it's good for personal use.
+The configuration file is plain text, so if you log in to the console, your email address and password will be completely visible, but I think it would be good for you personally.

-If you use it with Raspbian, you can install it in one go using the apt-get command.
+If you are using Raspbian, install it in one go with the apt-get command.

 sudo apt-get install ssmtp